holepunchto/blind-peer-encodings/README.md

 # Blind Peer Encodings

-The encodings used by [Blind Peer](https://github.com/holepunchto/blind-peer) and [Blind-Peer Client](https://github.com/holepunchto/blind-peer-client)
+The encodings used by [Blind Peer](https://github.com/holepunchto/blind-peer) and its client [Blind Peering](https://github.com/holepunchto/blind-peering)

 ## Install